Budgeting with a Partner

 - When budgeting with a partner, there are three sets of priorities—Your priorities, my priorities, and our priorities.
 We like to call these Yours, Mine, and Ours for short.
 It’s important to have a plan that reflects all three sets.

-There are three basic scenarios that most people fall into:
+There are three basic scenarios that most people fall into, and one special consideration:

 - All your accounts are shared accounts.